microsoft/entref-spring-boot/README.md

 ## OSS Technology Choices

 Our team, Commercial Software Engineering (CSE), collaboratively codes with Microsoft's biggest and most important customers.
 We see a huge spectrum of technology choices at different customers, ranging from all-Microsoft to all-OSS.
-Most comonly, we see a mix.
+More commonly, we see a mix.

-Given the wide range of technology choices out there, it's difficult to create a one-size-fits-all reference solution.
-For this particular project, we selected a set of technologies that are of interest to many of our customers.
+Given the wide range of technology choices, it's difficult to create a one-size-fits-all solution.
+For this project, we selected a set of technologies that are of interest to many of our customers.

 This OSS solution uses the following OSS technologies: